 An organisation that captures portraits and stories of mixed-race people.
 We challenge the definition of the term mixed-race, it’s not so ‘Black and White’.
-Our goal is to raise awareness of the vastly growing population of mixed-race people around the world and how their mixed background and cultures influences the unique way they navigate their every-day lives.
+Our goal is to raise awareness of the vastly growing population of mixed-race people around the world and how their mixed background and cultures influence the unique way they navigate their every-day lives.

 Stories are subjective, allowing each person to be open, and truthful about their own life experience and opinions.